Ravenous (1999 film): Plot

 That evening, Ives privately tells Boyd that he used to suffer from tuberculosis.
 After an Indian scout informed him of the Wendigo myth, he killed and ate the scout, which cured his illness and revitalized him.
 He now plans to use the fort as a base to cannibalize other passing travelers headed westward and wants Boyd, who is fighting his cannibalistic cravings, to join him.

-Boyd is suspected of murder after a private mysteriously dies.
+Boyd is suspected of murder after Private Cleaves mysteriously dies.
 He is incarcerated and watches helplessly as Major Knox is murdered by the real killer, Colonel Hart, whom everyone believed to be dead.
 Ives reveals he saved Hart by feeding Hart his own comrades and now Hart too is addicted to human flesh.
 Frustrated by Boyd's stubbornness, Ives critically wounds him and forces Boyd to make a choice: once again consume human flesh or die.
 Eventually Boyd gives in and eats a stew made out of human flesh, healing his injuries.

 Rather than join the two men in their attempt to convert General Slauson, who is shortly due to arrive at the fort, Boyd convinces Hart to free him so he can kill Ives.
 Hart complies but asks that he be killed as he no longer wants to live as a cannibal.
 Boyd and Ives wound each other but do not die easily due to their recuperative powers.
 Finally, in an outhouse, Boyd forces Ives into a bear trap and springs it, pinning them both together.
 Ives expires first, and Boyd refuses to save himself by eating Ives' body and dies on top of his adversary.
 Martha, George's sister, finds the bodies of both Ives and Boyd, closes the door, and walks away.
 Slauson eventually arrives.
 While his aide looks around the dilapidated fort, Slauson tastes the stew that was left simmering on the fire.